Volunteering for 2017 Telluride Bluegrass

 Please read the volunteer guidelines thoroughly and fill out the application in its entirety.
 Please note: Volunteers are placed on a first come, first serve basis, the only exception will be a preference for previous recommended Planet Bluegrass volunteers.

-Only volunteers who can commit to all 4 days of the festival will be considered.
+Only volunteers over the age of 18 and who can commit to all 4 days of the festival will be considered.
 There are a few positions on Monday-Wednesday before the festival and Monday-Wednesday after the festival.

 The following must be included with your application to be considered for a volunteer:

-- Provide three (3) separate payments to Planet Bluegrass.
-These may be paid using a credit card (specified in the secure online volunteer application) or by mailing us three personal checks.
+- Provide payment to Planet Bluegrass via credit card (specified in the secure online volunteer application).

 - If you have already purchased a 4-day pass or a 4-day pass with Town Park or Warner Field Camping: